 Royal palace ruins of Jaffna are located in the city of Nallur.
 Yamuna Eri, Canki Thoppu archway and Mantri mania are several remaining parts of the palace existed in the past.

 This Buddhist temple is dating back to the 3rd century BC.
 Kantharodai dagobas are one of the significant evidence to prove the Sinhala Buddhist occupation in Jaffna since the pre-Christian era.
 The temple is located about 10 km north of Jaffna and it is consisting of twenty small dagobas.
 The dagobas are made of corals; heights of the dagobas are ranging from 1 m to 3 m.

-Nagadeepa temple is one of the most historical and sacred temples on the island.
+Nagadeepa temple is one of the most historic and sacred temples on the island.
 It is one of the few places, where Buddha had visited in the 6th century BC.
-The temple is located in Nagadeepa and posses a medium size dagoba.
+The temple is located in Nagadeepa and posses a medium-size dagoba.

 Keerimalai hot springs